Tyler Roberts: 2019–20 season

 Roberts ended up missing all the 2019–20 pre-season games and the start of the new season after undergoing knee surgery during May 2019.
 He returned from injury against Charlton Athletic on 28 September 2019, before scoring his first goal of the season against Queens Park Rangers in a 2–0 win on 2 November 2019.
-However, Roberts picked up an injury against Reading on 26 November, which kept him out of the Leeds side for a month before returning from injury as a substitute in Leeds' 5–4 win against Birmingham City on 29 December 2019, but picked up a hamstring injury in the same game.
-The injury kept him out of the team until early February, when he returned as a second-half substitute in a 1–0 defeat at home to Wigan Athletic.
-On 29 February 2020, Roberts came on as a 67th-minute substitute for striker Patrick Bamford with Leeds 2–0 ahead at Hull City, before Roberts scored the last two goals of the game in his first brace of the season and his second as a Leeds player.
+However, Roberts picked up an injury against Reading on 26 November, which kept him out of the side for a month; he returned as a substitute in Leeds' 5–4 win against Birmingham City on 29 December, but picked up a hamstring injury in the same game.
+The injury kept him out of the team until early February 2020, when he returned as a second-half substitute in a 1–0 defeat at home to Wigan Athletic.
+On 29 February, Roberts came on as a 67th-minute substitute for Bamford with Leeds 2–0 ahead at Hull City and scored the last two goals of the 4–0 win.
 Following the suspension of the Championship season, Roberts appeared in eight of the club's final nine games, scoring once, as they were promoted to the Premier League.

 2020–21 season

-Roberts made his first appearance for Leeds in the Premier League in the first match of the season against Liverpool on 12 September 2020, coming on as a substitute in the 4–3 defeat at Anfield to the reigning champions.
-Roberts scored his first goal of the season against Southampton on 18 May 2021, scoring after coming on as a substitute in the 2–0 win at St Mary's.
+Roberts made his first appearance of the 2020–21 Premier League on the opening day, coming on as a substitute in the 4–3 loss to reigning champions Liverpool at Anfield.
+His first goal of the season did not come until stoppage time of the visit to Southampton on 18 May to complete a 2–0 win.

 2021–22 season

-On 9 June 2021, Roberts signed a new three-year deal at Elland Road running until the summer of 2024.
+In June 2021, Roberts signed a new three-year deal with Leeds to run until the summer of 2024.

-Roberts came on as a 76th-minute substitute for Jack Harrison during a 1–0 away defeat at Leicester on 5 March 2022 and almost immediately suffered a ruptured tendon, but continued to play for the full 90 minutes.
-He received surgery on the right leg immediately afterwards but did not feature in any other Leeds games for the rest of the 2021–22 season.
+Roberts came on as a 76th-minute substitute for Jack Harrison during a 1–0 away defeat at Leicester on 5 March 2022 and almost immediately ruptured a hamstring tendon, but continued to play for the full 90 minutes.
+He underwent surgery, and was out for the rest of the season.

 2022–23 season

-Roberts joined Queens Park Rangers on loan for the 2022–23 season on 6 July 2022.
-He scored on his QPR debut in an EFL Cup tie against Charlton Athletic on 9 August 2022.

-Roberts returned to Leeds United on 9 March 2023.
+Roberts joined Championship club Queens Park Rangers on 6 July 2022 on loan for the 2022–23 season.
+He scored on his QPR debut in an EFL Cup tie against Charlton Athletic on 9 August, and played regularly up to the end of October.
+He was affected by a recurrent calf injury that kept him out of Wales' World Cup squad and forced him to miss six QPR matches before the mid-season break for the 2022 World Cup.
+Although he regained fitness, returned to league action in December, and scored twice away to Reading to earn his side a comeback draw, further injury in January that required treatment back at Leeds put an early end to his season.